Shopify/polaris/.changeset/silly-bottles-wonder.md

 '@shopify/polaris': minor
 ---

-Removed the suffix from the IndexFilters SearchField component
+Deprecated the suffix from the IndexFilters SearchField component